Powerlearnproject/se-day1-assignment-Yvonne0703-K/README.md

 Define prompt engineering and discuss its importance in interacting with AI models.
-Prompt engineering is the practice of guiding generative artificial intelligence (AI) solutions to produce the desired results.
+Prompt engineering  can be defined as the practice of guiding generative artificial intelligence (AI) solutions to produce the desired results.
 They assist the AI in refining the output and presenting it concisely in the appropriate format.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.

 Vague Prompt:
-- "Develop a new app for our company
+Develop a new app for our company

 Improved Prompt
-- "Design and develop a mobile Customer relationship Management app for our company's sales team that will help in tracking customer interactions, management of  leads, as wellas  generating real-time reports."
+Design and develop a mobile Customer relationship Management app for our company's sales team that will help in tracking customer interactions, management of  leads, as wellas  generating real-time reports.